kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 **Only layers with tags**

 Export only layers with tags.

+By default, all layers without tags are excluded from export.
+To export only layers with specific tags, edit this constraint and add the tags for the "Tags" argument.
+For example, adding "background" will export only layers containing the "background" tag.
+Other tagged layers will be excluded.

 See [Tagging Layers](#tagging-layers) for information about tags.

 **Only layers without tags**

 Export only layers with no tags.

+By default, all layers with tags are excluded from export.
+To ignore only specific tags, edit this constraint and add the tags for the "Tags" argument.

 See [Tagging Layers](#tagging-layers) for information about tags.

 **Only layers matching file extension**